-Research suggests that one of the main keys to psychotherapeutic intervention is an acknowledgment of the person’s pain, their overwhelming sense of their own vulnerability and their consequent desperate need to protect themselves from further psychological suffering.
-The therapist needs to reassure them that their defenses have been identified as self-protective, and, as such, are understandable.
+Research suggests that one of the main keys to psychotherapeutic intervention is an acknowledgement of the person’s pain, their overwhelming sense of their own vulnerability and their consequent desperate need to protect themselves from further psychological suffering.
+The therapist needs to reassure them that their defences have been identified as self-protective, and, as such, are understandable.

 David Hosier BSc Hons; MSc; PGDE(FAHE).

 Holder of MSc and post graduate teaching diploma in psychology.
 Highly experienced in education.
 Founder of childhoodtraumarecovery.com.
 Survivor of severe childhood trauma.